space-wizards/docs/src/en/proposals/thief.md

 | ? | Open to new ideas. |

 ## Thief goals
+The thief's targets are chosen according to the following pattern:
-A thief always has 3 goals.
-The first two are chosen from the categories below.
-The last goal is to always return to the Centcomm alive and free.
+With a 50% chance, a difficult target is added to steal a structure or animal.
+The remaining targets are selected from a pool of small item theft or collection targets until the total difficulty is sufficient.
+The final goal is always to escape the station alive and unarrested.

 ### Steal the item
 The goal is to steal a certain item from the station, and keep it with you by the end of the round.